Candlelight vigil for Livingston Parish crossing guard to begin at 8 p.m. - Watch the gathering here

 DENHAM SPRINGS — A candlelight vigil will be held Monday night for crossing guard Katy Wells, who died after being hit by a vehicle at a Denham Springs elementary school on Thursday.

 People are set to gather at 7:30 p.m. outside Seventh Ward Elementary School.
-The vigil starts at 8 p.m. and will be livestreamed by WBRZ.
+The vigil starts at 8 p.m.

 Wells worked for Livingston Parish schools and the Livingston Parish Sheriff's Office for 40 years, most recently working for Gray's Creek Elementary and Seventh Ward Elementary.